AEA applications have different requirements for trustlessness or trust minimisation.

-For example, using the AEA weather skills demo without ledger payments means that clients must trust that any data the weather station sends is sufficient, including no data at all.
-Similarly, the weather station must trust the weather clients to send payment via some mechanism.
+For example, using the AEA weather skills demo without ledger payments means that the client has to trust the weather station to send the weather data it purchased and that this data is in fact valid.
+Similarly, the weather station must trust that the client somehow sends the payment amount to which they agreed.

-A step up, if you run the weather skills demo with a ledger (Fetch.ai or Ethereum) then the clients must again trust the weather station to send sufficient data.
+A step up, if you run the weather skills demo with a ledger (e.g. Fetch.ai or Ethereum) then the client must still trust that the weather station sends valid data.
 However, all payment transactions are executed via the public ledger.
-This means the weather station no longer needs to trust the weather clients as it can observe the transactions taking place on the public ledger.
+This means the weather station no longer needs to trust the client for payment and can verify whether the transactions take place on the public ledger.

-We can expand trustlessness even further by incorporating a third-party as an arbitrator or some escrow contract.
-However, in the weather skills demo there are limits to trustlessness as the station ultimately offers unverifiable data.
+We can further minimise trust requirements by incorporating a third party as an arbitrator or escrow implemented in a smart contract to further reduce trust requirements.
+However, in the current weather skills demo, there are limits to trustlessness as the station ultimately offers unverifiable data.